 Maybe you’re struggling with depression, anxiety, addiction, or an eating disorder.
 Take a step back and ask yourself this question.
 Is your personal struggle defining who you are?
 Is there a version of you that doesn’t have this issue?
-Envision yourself independent of this struggle and ask yourself, “Am I the same person when I take my struggle away?”
-Or, more importantly, “Am I afraid of who I will become if I take my struggle away?”
+Envision yourself independent of this conflict and ask yourself, “Am I the same person when I take my struggle away?”
+Or, more importantly, “Am I afraid of who I will become if I remove my struggle?”

-If I take away my struggle to feel significant, I not only envision a life where I am capable but also a life where I don’t need others to feel capable.
+If I take away my struggle to feel significant, I not only envision living a capable life but also a life where I don’t need others to feel capable.

 What is your struggle costing you?